pingidentity/pingidentity-devops-getting-started/docs/existingLicense.md

       - <path>/pingfederate.lic:/opt/in/instance/server/default/conf/pingfederate.lic
     ```

-    Where \<path> is the location of your existing PingFederate license file.
+    Where &lt;path&gt; is the location of your existing PingFederate license file.

     When the container starts, this will mount `<path>/pingfederate.lic` to this location in the container`/opt/in/instance/server/default/conf/pingfederate.lic`.